ucheumeevuruo/documentation-user/accounting/overview/process_overview/customer_invoice.rst

 Open or Pro-forma invoices
 ==========================

-An invoice will usually include the quantity and price the of goods and/or services, the date, any parties involved, the unique invoice number, and any tax information.
+An invoice will usually include the quantity and price of goods and/or services, the date, any parties involved, the unique invoice number, and any tax information.